norbertFejer/AFE_Project/docs/README.md

 ## Mouse Dynamics based User Recognition using Deep Learning

 Behavioural biometrics provides an extra layer of security for user authentication mechanisms.
 Among behavioural biometrics, mouse dynamics provides a non-intrusive layer of security.
-In this project we propose novel convolutional neural networks for extracting the features from the time series of users' mouse movements.
+In this project we propose novel convolutional neural networks for extracting the features from the time series of users’ mouse movements.

 ## Installation